SciML/DiffEqFlux.jl/docs/src/examples/tensor_layer.md

 in the solution of the ODE.
 We also initialized the vector of parameters to zero in order to obtain a faster convergence for this particular example.

-Finally, we introduce the corresponding loss functions:
+Finally, we introduce the corresponding loss function:

 ```julia